 4.1.
-The Avenger's IFCS provides flight characteristics that make for excellent handling and manoeuvrability for effective weapons employment when unladen.
+The Gladius' IFCS provides flight characteristics that make virtually carefree handling and manoeuvrability for effective weapons employment.
+The low basic weight and rotational thruster placement far from the centre of mass give the Gladius its unique flight characteristics.
 A thorough understanding of the IFCS described in Chapter 2 and the information presented here allows the pilot to safely and effectively exploit the spacecraft's full capabilities.